Unfortunately we couldn't find you a provider with the given filters

-- Debt consolidation loan.
 While you may need a decent income and credit status, one of these loans can help you out of a real jam.
 If approved, you’ll use one large loan to pay off all your smaller ones, giving you one regular payment and interest rate to deal with, rather than several.
-Here’s what to do if your application gets denied.

-- Consumer proposal.
 If you’re in bad debt, but a DMP is off the table, you can also hire a licensed insolvency trustee, who will draw up an unbreakable legal contract for an established payment plan between you and your lenders.
 If approved, you’ll make payments through your trustee, who will pay your lenders for you, again with the possibility for a reduced balance.
-Read this for more information about consumer proposals in Ontario.

-- Bankruptcy.
 Declaring personal bankruptcy is another last resort alternative that could cause long-lasting damage to your credit and finances.
 However, it may be your only option if your debts are totally unmanageable.
 At least your debts will be cleared and all lenders/collection agencies will cease to pester you, allowing you to start over with a mostly clean slate.
-Click here to learn about the bankruptcy process in Ontario.

 According to the Payday Loans Act of 2008, payday loan lenders in Ontario must follow certain rules in keeping with the rights of their borrowers, such as:

-If you default (don’t honor your loan agreement) they cannot:
+If you default (don’t honour your loan agreement) they cannot:

 Can I get an extension on repaying my payday loan?